Skip to main content

 Validation

-When you have a green or yellow message you can now preview the result before importing it into ALIS. ( Do do so, hit the "Preview" tab next to the "Messages" tab.
+For green or yellow messages, you can preview the result before importing it into CORTEX Service.
+(Select the Preview tab)

 You can still go back and rework your import data or cancel the import completely.

-ALIS will now register the maintenance performed to the assets involved with the tasks selected.
+CORTEX Service will now register the maintenance performed on the assets based on the selected tasks.

-Upon completion you can navigate to the map to then review and create the neccesary work orders where needed on assets that have measurements below the required illumination percentage.
+Upon completion you can go to the map to then review and create work orders where needed on assets that have measurements below the required illumination percentage.

-Selecting an asset that has Photometric data will show the Photometric details in it's properties.
-Have a look at the example below.
+After importing Photometric data, review the work performed by selecting an asset that has Photometric data.
+This will show the Photometric details in its properties.
+See the example below:

 2. The measuring points are selectable in the graph.

-3. We can toggle between the different measurement runs in the past to see how our assets Photometric has evolved and what the details are
+3. Toggle between the different measurement runs in the past to see how our assets Photometric has evolved and what the details are

 4. We can re-open the measurement run as whole in a pop to see how the rest of the assets performed in that run.